Queen's University

 Academic Requirements

-For the 2024-2025 cycle, Queen's Medicine has introduced a lottery system referred to as the Qualified Applicant Randomization Selection (QARS) as part of its admissions process.
+Queen's Medicine uses a lottery system referred to as the Qualified Applicant Randomization Selection (QARS) as part of its admissions process.
 This system was designed to increase fairness and equity among applicants.

-• How It Works: After meeting the academic and Casper requirements, applicants are entered into a lottery system to randomly select candidates for interviews, reducing subjective evaluations and promoting equal opportunity.
+- How It Works: After meeting the academic and Casper requirements, applicants are entered into a lottery system to randomly select candidates for MMI interviews, reducing subjective evaluations and promoting equal opportunity.

-• Final Admission Decision: Following the Panel interviews, Queen's performs a full file review of the ABS entries and the CAF (references).
+- Final Admission Decision: Following the MMI, approximately 50% of interviewees receive an invitation to a Panel Interview.
+After the Panel interviews, Queen's performs a full file review of the ABS entries and the CAF (Confidential Assessment Forms/references).
 The exact factors and weights used remain unclear.

 Pathways

-Queens has 3 specialized application pathways that you may be eligible for.
-These include
+Queens has specialized application pathways that you may be eligible for.
+These include:

-• Indigenous Student Admissions Pathway (ISAP): more info
+- Indigenous Student Admissions Pathway (ISAP): more info (Casper not required for eligible applicants)

-• Socioeconomic Accountability Admissions Pathway (SAAP): more info
+- Socioeconomic Accountability Admissions Pathway (SAAP): more info (8% of MMI seats reserved)

 Prerequisites